nathanielangeles/post-install/README.md

 # post-install
-Post-Install Script for Linux Mint, ParrotSec, Kali
+Post-Install Script for Linux Mint, ParrotSec, and Kali.